0x00

 • 2026 pre-alpha MRA: Reborn — rebuilding a lost online RPG from the original binaries

-• 2024 live Books-Collection — full-stack .NET 7 reference app, React + Redux front-end
+• 2024 demo Books-Collection — full-stack .NET 7 reference app, React + Redux front-end

-• 2024 live Net7-ETL-Bus — event-driven ETL service built on TPL Dataflow
+• 2024 demo Net7-ETL-Bus — event-driven ETL service built on TPL Dataflow

 • 2005 archived Screenshot Capture Utility — an early Windows app, written in C++ with MFC